isaacarnault/aws-rds/RDS_EC2.md

 - Specify DB details : we'll leave all fields as they're by default, except :<br>

 <b>DB instance class</b> : select db.t2.micro which comes with 1 vCPU and 1 GiB RAM.
-Obviously if you need more computational resources feel free to scale it up.<br>
+Obviously, if you need more computational resources, feel free to scale it up.<br>

 <b>DB instance identifier</b> : wp_mySQL